Goulu20/SDS-Project/README.md

 &nbsp;&nbsp;Click the + icon on the left → Dashboard
 &nbsp;&nbsp;Click Add a new panel
 &nbsp;&nbsp;In Query > Data source, select your InfluxDB
-For the snort metrics:
+For the snort metrics.
 &nbsp;&nbsp;In the query field, use:
 ```bash
 SELECT count("message") FROM "snort_alerts" WHERE $timeFilter GROUP BY time($__interval)
 ```
-For the port metrics:
+For the port metrics.
 &nbsp;&nbsp;In the query field, use:
 ```bash
 SELECT last("rx-pkts") FROM "ports" WHERE ("port" = '1') AND $timeFilter GROUP BY time($__interval) fill(none)